SoftUni/Programming-Basics-Book-JS-EN/chapter-12-conclusion.md

 ## Online Communities for Beginners in Programming

-Regardless of the path you have chosen, if you are seriously involved in programming, we recommend subscribing to specialized **online forums, discussion groups and communities**, from which you can get assistance by your colleagues and track the novelties in the software industry.
+Regardless of the path you have chosen, if you are seriously involved in programming, we recommend subscribing to specialized **online forums, discussion groups, and communities**, from which you can get assistance from your colleagues and track the novelties in the software industry.

 If you will study programming seriously, **surround yourselves with people who are involved in programming** seriously.
-Join **communities of software developers**, attend software conferences, go to events for programmers, find friends with whom you can talk about programming and discuss problems and bugs, find environment that can help you.
+Join **communities of software developers**, attend software conferences, go to events for programmers, find friends with whom you can talk about programming and discuss problems and bugs, find an environment that can help you.
 In most large towns there are free events for programmers, a few times a week.
-In smaller localities you have the Internet and an access to the entire online community.
+In smaller localities, you have the Internet and access to the entire online community.

 Here are some recommended **resources** that will be useful for your development as a programmer:
 * https://softuni.bg – official **website of SoftUni**.
-In it you will find free (and not only) courses, seminars, video tutorials and trainings in programming, software technologies and digital competences.
+In it, you will find free (and not only) courses, seminars, video tutorials, and training in programming, software technologies, and digital competencies.
 * https://softuni.bg/forum - official **Forum of Softuni**.
 The Forum is very positive and filled with ready to help colleagues.
-If you ask logical question connnected with programming and studying in SoftUni technologies, it's mostly certain that you will get an answer almost immediately.
+If you ask logical questions connected with programming and studying in SoftUni technologies, it's mostly certain that you will get an answer almost immediately.
 Ask, you don't lose anything.
 * https://www.facebook.com/SoftwareUniversity/ - official **Facebook page of SoftUni**.
-By it you will learn regarding new courses, seminars and events related to programming and software development.
+By it, you will learn about new courses, seminars, and events related to programming and software development.
 * http://www.introprogramming.info - official website of the **books "Programming Basics"** with **C#** and **Java** by Dr. Svetlin Nakov and his team.
 The books examine in-depth programming basics, basic data structures and algorithms, object-oriented programming, and other basic skills, and are an excellent continuation for reading after the current book.
 However, **besides reading, you need to do intense code writing**, do not forget that!
 * http://stackoverflow.com - ***Stack Overflow** is one of the **widest** discussion forums for programmers worldwide, where you will find assistance for any possible question in the world of programming.
 If you are fluent in English, look up at StackOverflow and ask your questions there.
-* https://fb.com/groups/bg.developers - "**Programing Bulgaria @ Facebook**" group is one of the biggest communities for programmers related to software development on bulgarian language on Facebook.
+* https://fb.com/groups/bg.developers - "**Programing Bulgaria @ Facebook**" group is one of the biggest Bulgarian communities for programmers related to software development on Facebook.
 * https://www.meetup.com/find/tech/ - search **tech meetups** around your town and enter the community that you like.
 More of the tech meetups are free and the newcomers are welcome.
-* If you are interested about IT events, tech conference, studying, and inters, look inside the **sites for IT events** such as https://techevents.bg, https://dev.bg and http://iteventz.bg.
+* If you are interested in IT events, tech conferences, studying, and inters, look inside the **sites for IT events** such as https://techevents.bg, https://dev.bg, and http://iteventz.bg.

 ## Good Luck to All of You!

-On behalf of the entire authors' team, we **wish you endless success in the profession and in your life**!
-We will be really happy if we have helped you get **passionate about programming** and we have inspired you to go bravely towards becoming a "software engineer", which will bring you a good job that you will work with pleasure, give you a quality life and prosperity, as well as amazing perspectives for development and possibilities for making impressive projects with inspiration and passion.
+On behalf of the entire authors' team, we **wish you endless success in the profession and your life**!
+We will be really happy if we have helped you get **passionate about programming** and we have inspired you to go bravely towards becoming a "software engineer", which will bring you a good job that you will work with pleasure, give you a quality life, and prosperity, as well as amazing perspectives for development and possibilities for making impressive projects with inspiration and passion.

 <p align="right"><i>Sofia, May 30, 2019</i></p>